ysa134/torii/README.md

   actions: {
     openGeocities: function(username, password){
       var route = this;
-      // argument to open is passed into the endpoint this.get('torii').open('geocities', {
+      // argument to open is passed into the provider this.get('torii').open('geocities', {
         username: username,
         password: password
       }).then(function(authorization){
-        // authorization as returned by the endpoint route.somethingWithGeocitiesToken(authorization.sessionToken);
+        // authorization as returned by the provider route.somethingWithGeocitiesToken(authorization.sessionToken);
       });
     }